🆕Webhook

 • The result is handled based on the event type.

-By following these steps, you can securely set up your application to receive and process webhook events from Extracta.ai, enabling real-time updates and actions based on the events transmitted to your endpoint.
+By following these steps, you can securely set up your application to receive and process webhook events from Extracta LABS, enabling real-time updates and actions based on the events transmitted to your endpoint.

 Last updated